peterhinch/micropython-touch/README.md

 one segment.
 In testing on a Pico with ILI9341 the `Lock` duration was reduced from 95ms to 11.3ms.
 If an application has a task which needs to be scheduled at a high rate, this corresponds to an increase from 10Hz to 88Hz.

+If an application acquires the lock, accesses to the touch controller will also be paused.
+In systems with a shared SPI bus this guarantees that the application has exclusive access to the bus.
+While the lock is held the application may use the bus as required.

 The mechanism for controlling lock behaviour is a method of the `ssd` instance:
 * `short_lock(v=None)` If `True` is passed, the `Lock` will be held briefly,